skrattaren/apf.rst/apf.rst

 - [p.
 172/131] "'That,' said Vimes, 'was a bloody awful cup of coffee, Sham.' [...]
 'And a doughnut'."

-  This entire scene is a loose parody of David Lynch's cult TV series "`Twin Peaks`_", where the protagonists are forever eating doughnuts and drinking "damn fine coffee".
+  This entire scene is a loose parody of David Lynch's cult TV series **Twin Peaks**, where the protagonists are forever eating doughnuts and drinking "damn fine coffee".

 - [p.
 173/131] "'And give me some more coffee.
 Black as midnight on a moonless night."

-  In one of the early "`Twin Peaks`_" episodes, Agent Cooper praises the coffee at the Great Northern Hotel, and is very precise in ordering breakfast, specifying the way the bacon etc. should be cooked and asking for a cup of coffee which is "Black as moonlight on a moonless night".
+  In one of the early **Twin Peaks** episodes, Agent Cooper praises the coffee at the Great Northern Hotel, and is very precise in ordering breakfast, specifying the way the bacon etc. should be cooked and asking for a cup of coffee which is "Black as moonlight on a moonless night".